"Nothing in this world is as soft and yielding as water, yet for attacking the hard and strong, none can triumph so easily.”

 Yale Club, NYC & Ezra Stiles Gallery, New Haven

-A multisensory exhibition exploring climate hope, featuring collaborations between visual artists and composers, with tactile components for low-vision audiences.
+Launched a multisensory exhibition exploring climate hope, featuring collaborations between visual artists and composers, with tactile components for low-vision audiences.

 Partners: World Wildlife Foundation, United Nations Millennium Fellowship, Yale Club NYC, Foundation Fighting Blindness, Eye Matter, Relief After Disaster, New York Public Library